sutulovat2611/Bidding-system/README.md

 ### Monitoring page
 The tutor may add any open bid to the monitoring page and all the offers for all the bids on that page will be updated every 30 seconds.

+# Development
+The application was developed in Python with Tkinter GUI toolkit.
+The main goal of this project was to not just create a working system, but to ensure that the application is developed in an object oriented programming model utilizing various object oriented principles, such as SOLID principles and different design patterns, such as factory method, adapter pattern, etc. That ensured the application's extensibility and maintainabilty.

+### Running the application
-1. The code is to be run with the controller.py package.
+      The code is to be run with the controller.py package.

-2. The link to the demonstration video: https://youtu.be/2hcaUkP9Iq4
+## Additinal documents
-3. The rationale and class diagram may be found in the document folder
+The rationale and class diagram may be found in the document folder

-External libraries used in our app:
+## External libraries used in the application:
-1. ABC: This module provides the infrastructure for defining abstract base classes (ABCs) in Python
+1. _ABC_: This module provides the infrastructure for defining abstract base classes (ABCs) in Python
-2. requests: The requests module allows you to send HTTP requests using Python.The HTTP request returns a Response Object with all the response data (content, encoding, status, etc).
+2. _requests_: The requests module allows you to send HTTP requests using Python.The HTTP request returns a Response Object with all the response data (content, encoding, status, etc).
-3. json: a built-in package, which can be used to work with JSON data.
+3. _json_: a built-in package, which can be used to work with JSON data.
-4. tkinter: the standard Python interface to the Tk GUI toolkit.
+4. _tkinter_: the standard Python interface to the Tk GUI toolkit.
-5. datetime: a date in Python is not a data type of its own, but we can import a module named datetime to work with dates as date objects.
+5. _datetime_: a date in Python is not a data type of its own, but we can import a module named datetime to work with dates as date objects.
-6. dateutil: provides powerful extensions to the standard datetime module, available in Python.
+6. _dateutil_: provides powerful extensions to the standard datetime module, available in Python.
-7. PIL: The Python Imaging Library adds image processing capabilities to your Python interpreter.This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.
+7. _PIL_: The Python Imaging Library adds image processing capabilities to your Python interpreter.This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.
-8. threading: Using threads allows a program to run multiple operations concurrently in the same process space.
+8. _threading_: Using threads allows a program to run multiple operations concurrently in the same process space.